abrennec/lecture_theo_bg_audio_graphics/readme.md

 # Theoretical Backgrounds of Audio and Graphics Applications

 This course provides you with an introduction to the theoretical backgrounds of digital audio and graphics software applications.
-It is split into one part that focuses on different topics in the field of audio rendering such as digital production, audio processing, synthesis and music computing.
-The second part focuses on 3D computer graphics and in particular on 3D models and vertex meshes, matrix multiplications and transformations, and usually ends with an introduction to shader programming.
-This term, we might diverge from the strict separation into audio and graphics and will interweave both aspects more closely.
+It is split into one part that focuses on different topics in the field of audio such as digital audio production, audio processing, synthesis or music computing.
+The second part focuses on 3D computer graphics and in particular on 3D models and vertex meshes, matrix transformations or triangulation, and usually ends with an introduction to shader programming.
+This term, we might diverge from the strict separation into audio and graphics to interweave both aspects more closely.

-The theoretical lectures will be accompanied with smaller exercises that are intended to underpin the central term projects -- and interactive album.
-This interactive album will contain everyones musical track and an interactive graphics app.
-The final grade will be deducted from the musical piece, interactive app and the interconnection of both.
+The overall term project that you will be working on will be the development of an interactive audio visual album.
+Every student is supposed to add their own track.
+Each track of this specific album will consist of an audio track in the lines of musique contrete and an interactive graphics sketch made with processing.

+# Technical Requirements

+For this course you will work with

+- Reaper or any other DAW
+- Processing v4
+- Github
+- ... ?

 # Organization of the Course